 Reno-Sparks Car Seat Inspection and Installation

 The Point of Impact Car Seat Inspection and Installation program offers checkpoints throughout the community.

 You should check the car seat to make sure it has all its parts, labels and instructions and it should never have been involved in a crash.
 Also, car seats should be registered.
 Registration makes it easy for the manufacturer to contact the consumer in the event of a recall.

-Point of Impact launched in 1998 and is a community outreach program offered by REMSA.
+Point of Impact was launched in 1998 and is a community outreach program offered by REMSA.
 The program’s volunteers inspect and properly install more than 300 car seats each year.
 The program is administered by a REMSA employee who educates and trains volunteers who staff the community checkpoint events.